jmdb-tutorial/blockchain/bigchaindb/README.md

 ## bigchaindb setup and testing

 BigChainDB provides a docker image which you can run on osx using docker-machine.
+There is some documents here https://media.readthedocs.org/pdf/bigchaindb/latest/bigchaindb.pdf

 You can follow the instructions at https://bigchaindb.readthedocs.io/en/latest/nodes/run-with-docker.html